-The themes and issues addressed by the Smart Future Initiative are resulting from the Mission statement.
+The themes and issues addressed by the Smart Future Initiative are resulting from the mission and goal statements.
 In the following, we provide selected prominent examples.

 The design of Smart Environments and Smart Cities is often determined by a technology-driven approach resulting in an overwhelming automation.
-This is to be contrasted by an approach of "keeping the human in the loop" which results from a perspective of providing People-Oriented, Empowering Smartness where the empowering function is in the foreground and which can be summarized as "smart spaces make people smarter".
+This is to be contrasted by an approach of "keeping the human in the loop and in control" which results from a perspective of providing People-Oriented, Empowering Smartness where the empowering function is in the foreground and which can be summarized as "smart spaces make people smarter".
+The realization requires to address the corresponding design trade-offs.
 More details can be found here.

 The notions of Smart Cities sometimes also called Ubiquitous Cities (u-cities) are defining a new area for the application of concepts and developments in Ambient

 Intelligence and Ubiquitous Computing.
 In a way, it is a natural consequence of extending the scope of work on smart rooms and smart and cooperative buildings to the next level addressing, e.g.,

 public spaces but, in the end, covering comprehensively all activities related to living and working in an urban environment.

 In the context of the work on the "white paper" formulating future research agendas, urban life management was introduced as an umbrella scenario and the concept of a Cooperative Hybrid City proposed.
 An interesting aspect is the role of self-driving cars.
 More details can be found here.

 Special cases of the general notion of smart urban environments are Smart Airports.
 Airports serve as “transient spaces and hubs” providing support for “polyphasic activities”.
 Translating this in an overall design rationale, one can state: “designing airports is designing transient smart cities".
 Our focus here is on designing the Passenger Experience.
 More details can be found here.